-MySQL database is very popular database server used by a lot of small and big companies.
-In this tutorial we will look the basics of MySQL server like creating database and tables, populating data into tables.
+MySQL database is a very popular database server used by a lot of small and big companies.
+In this tutorial we will look at the basics of MySQL server like creating databases and tables, populating data into tables.
 MySQL installation can be done with the following tutorial for Linux operating systems.

 Connect To MySQL Database

 There are different tools to manage MySQL servers.
-We can use GUI tools like MySQL tools, Heidi, Toad or command line tools provided by MySQL package.
-In this tutorial we will use command line tools provided by MySQL.
-First we use
+We can use GUI tools like MySQL tools, Heidi, Toad, or command-line tools provided by MySQL package.
+In this tutorial, we will use the command-line tools provided by MySQL.
+First, we use

 mysql command to connect database